bormaxi8080/osint-timeline/DRAFT.md

 SpotiFLAG.
 Get Spotify tracks in true FLAC from Tidal, Qobuz & Amazon Music — no account required: https://github.com/spotbye/SpotiFLAC

 Docker Steam Headless.
 A Headless Steam Docker image supporting NVIDIA GPU and accessible via Web UI: https://github.com/Steam-Headless/docker-steam-headless

+AndroidForensics.
+Automated Android forensic toolkit - extract device info, apps, contacts, call logs, SMS, system logs, and more via ADB for security audits and investigations: https://github.com/DouglasFreshHabian/androidForensics

+Android IMSI Catcher Detector. `AIMSICD` is an Android app to detect [IMSI-Catchers](https://en.wikipedia.org/wiki/IMSI-catcher).
+These devices are false mobile towers (base stations) acting between the target mobile phone(s) and the real towers of service providers.
+As such they are considered a Man-In-The-Middle (MITM) attack.
+This surveillance technology is also known as "[StingRay](https://en.wikipedia.org/wiki/Stingray_phone_tracker)", "Cellular Interception" and alike: https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector

 Hiddify.
 A multi-platform proxy client based on [Sing-box](https://github.com/SagerNet/sing-box) universal proxy tool-chain.
 Hiddify offers a wide range of capabilities, like automatic node selection, TUN mode, remote profiles etc. Hiddify is ad-free and open-source.
 With support for a wide range of protocols, it provides a secure and private way for accessing free internet: https://github.com/hiddify/hiddify-app